Jason2Brownlee/MachineLearningMischief/examples/seed_hacking.md

 Is there such a thing as ethical seed hacking?

-I don't want to say _never_, some ideas that I came up with:
+I don't want to say _never_, some ideas that come to mind:

 * Perhaps you want to make a point for a demonstration, presentation, course, tutorial, etc.?
 * Perhaps you require the best descriptive rather than predictive model?
 * Perhaps you want to find best and worst case performance due to learning algorithm/initial condition variance?
-* Perhaps some learning algorithms are solving a really hard (e.g. non-convex/discontinuous/deceptive/multimodal/etc.) optimization problem and random restarts of initial conditions in the search space is in fact a beneficial approach (e.g. k-means, word embeddings, etc.)?
+* Perhaps some learning algorithms are solving a really hard (e.g. non-convex/discontinuous/deceptive/multimodal/etc.) optimization problem and random restarts of initial conditions in the search space is in fact a beneficial approach (e.g. k-means, word embeddings, maybe large neural nets, etc.)?

 Perhaps people that advocate seed hacking are thinking about the last point above, but perhaps incorrectly for their chosen algorithm (e.g. xgboost or random forest).